nestordemeure/anagram_design/README.md

 cargo run --quiet
 ```

-The binary prints the optimal trees for the Zodiac word set twice, once allowing `Repeat` nodes and once disalowing them.
+The binary prints the optimal trees for the Zodiac word set twice, once allowing `Repeat` nodes and once disallowing them.

 ## Testing